 In late 2012 and early 2013 there was a lot of press coverage and plenty of speculation about Spitfires that were said to have been buried in Burma towards the end of the war.
 The story - and for many the hope - was that up to 60 Spitfires, possibly in pristine condition, were buried near one or more airstrips in Burma.

 The story began when aviation archaeologist Jim Pearce was talking to a group of US veterans.
 They told him that they had been detailed to bury Spitfires in Burma.
 On his return from the US, Jim shared the story with his friend; farmer, pilot and aviation enthusiast, David Cundall from Lincolnshire.
 Mr Cundall subsequently spent 16 years and £130,000 on a dozen visits to Burma and negotiations with the Burmese regime, hoping to locate and salvage the aircraft.

-Nowadays Spitfires are relatively rare and a pleasure to see and to hear but 60 years or so ago they were commonplace.
+Nowadays Spitfires are relatively rare and a pleasure to see and to hear but 75 years ago they were commonplace.
 The story goes that when a shipment of Mk XlV Spitfires, complete with Griffon engines, arrived in Burma in August 1945 they were regarded as surplus to requirements.
 By that time the war was nearing its end.
 The main residual task was to clear Japanese troops from various Pacific islands, a job for which the Spitfire was not best suited.